artieleach/WitchGame/README.md

 proper ending, this is because I'm bad at programming and. hope that clears everything up!

+## About the game:
+You work at a mood cafe.
+Folks come in, tell you how theyre feeling and what's going on in thier lives.
+You make them a drink based on how they feel.
+There's no overarching narritive, no real ending.
+It's just a cafe gig, like you had when you were younger.

 ## credits:
 **[Brian MacIntosh](https://twitter.com/brianamacintosh)** dialog sounds
 **[Daniel Linssen](https://twitter.com/Managore)** m5x7 font